mohammadkiaei/SearchBox/README.md

 # SearchBox1-miniproj
-This is a search box mini project
+This is a mini searchBox project